 One of my favorite things to study about God is His names.
 God, in the Bible, reveals His character and who He is through His names.
 So His names are very important.
 In ancient times a person’s NAME was associated with their character.
-Even today our names carry with them mental images about who we are and what we do.
+Even today our names carry with them mental images of who we are and what we do.
 So, when God reveals Himself through a specific name we get to know something very special about Him.
-NAMES OF GOD is a three part series to learn all of God’s revealed names in the Old Testament.
+NAMES OF GOD is a three-part series to learn all of God’s revealed names in the Old Testament.
 Today we will look at the last four names of God…

 JEHOVAH SABAOTH (yeh-ho-vah sa’ ot) THE LORD OF HOSTS

 Jehovah Sabaoth is used 285 times in the Old Testament.
 When you think of the word “hosts” you should think of armies.
 Both heavenly and earthly.
-God who is the sovereign and only king of heaven and earth show His complete control as LORD OF HOSTS.
+God who is the sovereign and only king of heaven and earth shows His complete control as LORD OF HOSTS.

 When you have no fight left in you and need help call on Jehovah Saboath!